olincollege/scicomp_p4_GPU_Sugarscape/README.md

 ## Results

-The model is not currently functional.
-The reasons are not fully obvious but it seems to be something to do with the Agent death and movement functions, in a real sugarscape model the population overtime should fluctuate, currently, as seen below, population remains constant.
+The model demonstrates the population falling and plateuing as agents die with no ability to reproduce.
+Since agents don't age, there is an eventual platue in the drop as the enviorment hits "carrying capacity".
+This lines up with the original sugarscape model with no replacement.

 ![results](/pics/graph.PNG)